- Quality of Life & Wellness

 5. Be grateful.
 Gratitude is the surest way to find happiness.
 It may not be the easiest because, unfortunately, there are many individuals who do not recognize what there is to be be grateful for.
 Open your eyes to what may be there.
 Be very intentional and create a gratitude journal.
 Identify those people, actions, events and even items you are grateful for.
 The magnitude does not matter, rather it's how they make you feel that matters.

 6. Move to Denmark.
-Sounds funny, but according to studies, more positive people live in Denmark than anywhere else.
-Positive people are generally optimistic and happy.
-Short of moving to Denmark, surround yourself with positive people.
+Sounds funny, but according to the recent World Happiness Report, Danes was number one out of 156 countries feeling they were the happiest people.
+They viewed themselves as positive people and positive people are generally happy people.
+So, short of moving to Denmark, surround yourself with positive people.
 The emotion is contagious, just as genuine laughter is.
-So pack the U-Haul or screen your friends.
+So, either pack the U-Haul or screen your friends.

 6. Give freely.
 Giving fosters feelings of altruism and those feelings make you feel happy.
 This is why so many people volunteer to help others.
 There are many ways to volunteer in your community.
 Seek them out through your church or other sources simply by searching the web for opportunities.
 Don't think you have to take on a huge volunteer project right away.
 Just giving your smile when you get on the elevator can contribute to feeling happy.
 As mentioned before, smiles are generally contagious.
 Pass it on.

 7. Eat dark chocolate.
-Chocolate contains chemicals that activate certain neurotransmitters in the brain that make you feel content.
-Eating dark chocolate also contains antioxidants that contribute to good health.
-So eat a few pieces, guilt free.
+Chocolate contains chemicals that activate certain neurotransmitters in the brain which make you feel content.
+In addition, eating dark chocolate also contains antioxidants that contribute to good health and good health is a factor in happiness.
+So, eat a few pieces, guilt free.
 It will put a smile on your face.

 8. Be social.
 It has been proven that if you have friends and community connections, it is more likely that you will be happier.
-Stay connected to friends and family, they're important to your happiness and also to their happiness.
+Stay connected to friends and family, they're important to your happiness and you are important to their happiness.

 9. Have economic stability.
 Prosperity, the ability to easily take care of your needs, strongly impacts happiness.
 If you're not worrying about how to pay the bills, you can concentrate on other activities that bring contentment.